Education Services

 In addition to library orientations, DML also provides tailored individual and group instruction.
 We are currently offering the following workshops:

-March 15Ovid 101 MEDLINE/Embase – this workshop guides you through the best practices of searching the MEDLINE and Embase databases via Ovid’s interface.
+January 31Ovid 101 MEDLINE/Embase – This workshop guides you through the best practices of searching the MEDLINE and Embase databases via Ovid’s interface.

-March 22Ovid 102 APA PsycINFO – during this session you will learn how to search this specialized psychology database.
+February 14Ovid 102 APA PsycINFO – During this session, you will learn how to search this specialized psychology database.

-March 29Ovid 103 Validated Instruments – this workshop reviews how to search Health and Pyschosocial Instruments AND Mental Measurements Yearbook, two databases that will help you find validated instruments and research in which they have been used.
+February 28Ovid 103 Validated Instruments – This workshop reviews how to search Health and Pyschosocial Instruments AND Mental Measurements Yearbook, two databases that will help you find validated instruments and research in which they have been used.

-June 21Reusing Images for Scholarship Purposes – the second workshop in the Copyright series will help you better organize yourself and better clarify the permission request process for using images in your classroom or scholarly works.
+April 24Reusing Images for Scholarship Purposes – The second workshop in the copyright series will help you better organize yourself and better clarify the permission request process for using images in your classroom or scholarly works.

-July 19How Can I Protect My Work? – this third and final workshop in DML’s Copyright workshop series will provide the basics about protecting your intellectual property.
+May 8How Can I Protect My Work? – This third and final workshop in DML’s copyright workshop series will provide the basics about protecting your intellectual property.

 To request a customized workshop or if you have further questions, please contact DML Reference.